DARTH Trading Down 0.2% Over Last 7 Days (DAH)

-DARTH (DAH) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on May 29th.
-In the last week, DARTH has traded 0.2% lower against the U.S. dollar.
-DARTH has a market cap of $638.29 million and $1.48 worth of DARTH was traded on exchanges in the last day.
-One DARTH token can currently be purchased for about $0.20 or 0.00001160 BTC on major exchanges.
+DARTH (DAH) traded flat against the US dollar during the 24 hour period ending at 18:00 PM Eastern on June 5th.
+One DARTH token can now be bought for approximately $0.20 or 0.00001160 BTC on exchanges.
+DARTH has a total market capitalization of $638.29 million and approximately $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
+Over the last week, DARTH has traded down 0.2% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.